 And there was Lira, on the porch, unrecognizable beneath the hundreds of stab wounds, her last screams still echoing in the sobs of the onlookers, on the whispers among the police officers, beneath drops of sharp evening rain.

-Two years ago, it had been, when Peter had watched his former colleagues on that porch.
+Two years ago, it had been, when William had watched his former colleagues on that porch.
 They were two friends from graduate school, two people who had gotten married – one who had died, and one who still lived in an institution, still screaming to unknown, unnamed shadows that continued to haunt his waking dreams.

-The shadow was there that night, but Peter ignored it then, and even now, in his mind, in his memories.
+The shadow was there that night, but William ignored it then, and even now, in his mind, in his memories.
 He buried the memories, beneath work, as he left his corporate job, took on the counseling task at the university, and tried to push the events beneath the classes and the students and the stress.
 He tried to forget.
-Lira tried to make him forget, but Peter hardly ever succeeded.
+Lira tried to make him forget, but William hardly ever succeeded.

 He stopped his car outside the church, allowed the tears to fall, shut out the night of two years ago the way he always did: by logic, by theory, by knowledge, perhaps, that there was nothing he could have done.
 The guilt would always be there, but there was nothing he could have done.